coltonbishop/donatello/README.md

 # Donatello

 Donatello is the TensorFlow implementation of my research paper [Aided Modeling](bishopcolton.com) which proposes a topology and symmetry-aware deep learning architecture that incorporates user analysis to build upon a state of the art approach for generating 3D mesh models from 2D images described in [this paper](http://openaccess.thecvf.com/content_ECCV_2018/papers/Nanyang_Wang_Pixel2Mesh_Generating_3D_ECCV_2018_paper.pdf).
 This research project was advised my [Professor Jia Deng](https://www.cs.princeton.edu/~jiadeng/).
+Please visit the project page [here](bishopcolton.com) to learn more!

 ## Get Started with Donatello